 Yes, your speech is all about your daughter, but remember to be nice about her new husband, too.
 Even if there are subtle reservations lurking in your soul, today is a day to celebrate his attributes, whatever they may be.
 Feel free to do a bit of gentle teasing (especially when you talk about your first encounter with him), but make sure it’s delivered with warmth.

 These days, all speeches need to be entertaining and funny.
 You don’t have the-best-man-pressure, but you still need to be making everyone chuckle from the get-go.

 Of course, being funny is not about finding wedding gags on Google.
 Being funny is about finding the right things to tease your daughter and son-in-law about – whether it’s their love of quinoa (and not knowing how to pronounce it), their unhealthy addiction to Game of Thrones, or their inability to do any DIY without calling you first.

 Tips for Making Your Father of the Bride Speech Funny

 You might be a gentleman, but that doesn’t mean your speech has to be dull.
 Here are some father of the bride speech advice to ensure your guests get a giggle or two.

 Timing is everything

-At many weddings, fathers of brides have been known to drone on for some time, and that’s only fair.
-However, to keep things fun, engaging and avoiding Aunty Doreen falling asleep in her soup, aim for a speech that lasts around six to seven minutes in total.
-Read your speech through at your normal speaking pace to gauge how long this really is.
+Fathers of the bride have been known to drone on for some time.
+However, to keep things fun, engaging aim for a speech that lasts around six to seven minutes.
+Also read your speech through at your normal speaking pace to gauge how long this really is.

 Keep it clean

-This is such a big occasion for you and all your family, it can be easy to get caught up in the emotion of it all.
-Do you best to keep things light and happy, as nobody likes to see a grown man in tears.
-If there are some personal things you would like to say to your daughter, but don’t want to include in your speech, write them down for her to read on the day instead.
+This is such a big occasion for you and all your family, and it can be easy to get caught up in the emotion of it all.
+Do you best to keep things light and happy.
+If there are some things you would like to say to your daughter, have a quiet word with her before you walk the aisle.